 A lot has also changed in the video marketing landscape.
-The COVID-19 pandemic forced most brands to turn to video content, notably on Facebook and Instagram:
+The COVID-19 pandemic forced most brands to turn to social media videos, notably on Facebook and Instagram:

 - Up to 15% of all Facebook content is solely video, and that number keeps rising every day.